How to find the Best Full Face Dive Masks

 The Draeger Panorama Nova Dive Sport is designed for use by recreational and sports divers.
 It comes with all the comforts that you’d expect when going diving.

 It has pretty much all of the features you’d expect from a full-face scuba mask.
 Certainly, starting by having a large field of view which makes it easy to see the underwater world but also helps some people not to get claustrophobic.

 One of the downsides of these types of masks is that you can’t squeeze your nose to equalize.
 The Nova mask has an easy to use system that allows you to squeeze your nose so you can comfortably equalize while diving.

-OTS is a well-known brand, and this is a diving mask with a good viewing angle thanks to having a visor that is low profile, offering improved visibility.
-The mask includes an ABV valve, something several others lack which helps to preserve air when the diver is on the surface.
+OTS is a well-known brand, and OTS Guardian comes with a good viewing angle thanks to having a visor that is low profile, offering improved visibility.
+The mask includes an ABV valve, something several others lack, which helps to preserve air when the diver is on the surface.

 This full-face mask helps to keep your face warm when diving in cold water.
 It allows divers to breathe through their nose, which helps to prevent dry throats during long dives.

 It is popular with smaller divers, and in particular, women, who often find that other consumer-grade full face masks are too big for them.
 The double seal configuration ensures that both small and large divers can wear it comfortably, and the adjustable head straps support secure fitting.